Marcus Debt Consolidation Review

 - Type of Debt Relief – Debt consolidation loan

 - Interest and Fees – APR 8.99%-29.99%; no fees

 - Credit score impact – Minimal

-- Consumer Reviews – Mixed
+- Consumer reviews – Mixed

-How the Marcus Debt Consolidation Loan Program Works
+How Marcus Debt Consolidation Loans Work

 How to Apply for a Marcus Debt Consolidation Loan

-Marcus Debt Consolidation Loan Eligibility & Requirements
+Marcus Debt Consolidation Loan Eligibility and Requirements

 Fees for Marcus Debt Consolidation Services